 Your survey points – Please choose three different points to survey within your 1-km square.
 Ideally the three survey points should be placed at least 200 meters apart, although we allow for some flexibility in remote areas.

-When to visit – The three survey visits (nights of recordings) to a 1-km square can be carried out any time between mid-April (beginning of May in Scotland) and the end of September.
+When to visit – The three survey visits (nights of recordings) to a 1-km square can be carried out any time between May and the end of September.
 For logistical purposes, we suggest that the three visits (nights of recordings) to different points within a 1-km square are made on consecutive days.
 Unless the site is secure with no public access, please put the detector out at dusk and pick it up at first light, to reduce the chance of the detector being stolen.
 We advise all volunteers to read our leaflet – Health and Safety for Volunteer Fieldworkers.

 Weather – Please do not survey bats in persistent heavy rain, strong wind or if the nightly temperature is predicted to fall well below 7oC, which would significantly reduce your chances of recording bats.
 You can check the nightly temperature by entering the name of the closest town in the Find a Forecast section on the BBC weather web site.
 Note: depending on the weather you may want to book additional survey days through the web system.
 However please ensure that the detector is not already booked for these days.